Steph And Ayesha Curry Generously Donate $25,000 To Golfer Scott Harrington As His Wife Battles Cancer

 — ????
 Shusash ❤️ (@shurisasha) August 11, 2018

-According to Jenn’s Go Fund Me page, she was first diagnosed with Hodgkin’s Lymphoma in August of 2017 but was then deemed free and clear in December of 2017.
+According to Jenn’s Go Fund Me page, she was first diagnosed with Hodgkin’s lymphoma in August of 2017 but was then deemed free and clear in December of 2017.
 This past May, her cancer returned and Jenn was forced to endure “intense chemotherapy program for two to three months” as well as a bone marrow transplant.
 As Scott has put his golfing career on hold, the couple has asked for donations to help fund the treatment plus the cost of living, which is estimated to reach upwards of $150,000.

 So far, $106,000 has been raised for the pair and donations continue to pour in after people learned about the Curry’s amazing donation.